 Let’s get real.
 There are a lot of Christians out there.
-There are a lot of assholes out there.
-And sometimes you get a lot of cross-over between those two groups.
+There are also a lot of assholes out there.
+You get some crossover between those two groups.

 But, Kristy, you say, I’m technically correct, even if I’m kind of being an asshole about it.

-Oh, we love being “technically correct”, don’t we?
-It’s our favorite kind of correct because we can easily justify any actions or words on our part.
+Oh, we love being “technically correct,” don’t we?
+It’s our favorite kind of correct because we can justify all of our actions and words.
 Oh, I chopped off your hand without warning you or numbing the pain?
 Well, technically you had gangrene, so I’m totally in the right here.

-I have to wonder, though, is it even possible for a Christian to be both correct and an asshole?
+I have to wonder, though, is it even possible for a Christian to be both correct and an asshole at the same time?

 I don’t think it is possible.
-Because if you’re being an asshole, then you aren’t acting like a follower of Christ.
+If you’re being an asshole, then you aren’t acting like a follower of Christ.

-You have to actually follow Jesus’ instructions and live in the spirit to be a Christian.
-And people who are doing those things aren’t running around being assholes.
-Not being an asshole was kind of Jesus’ thing.
+You have to actually follow Jesus’s instructions and live in the spirit to be a Christian.
+And people who are doing that aren’t running around being assholes all the time.

 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law. – Galatians 5:22-23